nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

     </tbody>
 </table>

-## Benefits of Embedding-Level Operations:
+## Benefits of embedding-level operations:

 - **Efficiency:**
   Direct manipulation of embeddings is faster than invoking an LLM to merge texts, because vector arithmetic is computationally simple.
 By limiting LLM usage to when human-readable output is required, you can reduce latency and computational overhead.